Antonio Fortich: Bishop of Bacolod

 When Bishop Yap died on 16 October 1966, Fortich was assigned diocesan administrator while waiting the appointment of a new bishop.
 On 13 January 1967, Pope Paul VI appointed him as bishop of the diocese.
 His episcopate was marked with great concern and action towards the poor and oppressed of his diocese, which is in line with the church teaching of "preferential option for the poor".

 He was one of the first people to alert the government to the illegal activities of timber poachers, who had stripped hundreds of acres of forest in Negros.
-He set up co-operatives composed of small landowners and sugar workers, in order to break the debt cycle suffered by Filipino sugar workers.
+He set up co-operatives composed of small landowners and sugar workers, to break the debt cycle suffered by Filipino sugar workers.
 In doing so, the bishop antagonized large landowners, including congressman Armando Gustilo, who at one stage tried to intimidate him by lobbing a hand grenade into his house.'

 His efforts was encouraged by Pope John Paul II, who personally came to Bacolod and gave a speech to sugarcane workers, landowners, and the faithful of the diocese on 20 February 1981.

-In 1983, he led the diocese in celebration of its Golden Jubilee, with Jaime Cardinal Sin giving a speech for the occasion.
+In 1983, he led the diocese in celebration of its Golden Jubilee, with Cardinal Jaime Sin giving a speech for the occasion.